luckyteos/notes/Operating System Notes.md

 **Methods**
 * Round Robin
 * Priority Based (Windows)
+	* Higher priority processes or threads get more runtime
 	* Each thread in windows has a priority assigned to it
 		* Base Priority: Determined by importance of process
 	* Dynamic Priority